-International Accounting Standard (IAS) 19 (applicable to most non-U.S. plan sponsors' financial statements) requires the discount rate to be based on high-quality corporate bonds aligned with the timing of the benefit payments.
-12 There is no specific reference in IAS 19 to the settlement concept.
-Assumptions other than the discount rate are required to be "best estimates of the variables that will determine the ultimate cost of providing [the] benefits."
-13 Many actuaries read the explicit guidance toward corporate bonds and the best-estimate language as suggesting a best-estimate approach.
+International Accounting Standard (IAS) 19 (applicable to most non-U.S. plan sponsors' financial statements) requires the discount rate to be based on high-quality corporate bonds aligned with the timing of the benefit payments.11 There is no specific reference in IAS 19 to the settlement concept.
+Assumptions other than the discount rate are required to be "best estimates of the variables that will determine the ultimate cost of providing [the] benefits."12 Many actuaries read the explicit guidance toward corporate bonds and the best-estimate language as suggesting a best-estimate approach.
+However, other actuaries distinguish between the projected amount of a given benefit payment and the variables that will determine the ultimate cost of providing that benefit.
+The relationship between lump sum conversion factors and the discount rates used to measure pension obligations (and the fact that the two might be expected to move in tandem) could support an approach similar to the settlement approaches discussed in this paper.